LWVPullman/LeagueWebsite/docs/_posts/2021-10-12-General_election_forum_evening_meeting.md

 Two candidates from Pullman School Board District 4: Nathan Roberts and Carolina Silva.

-Questions can be for any of these candidates can be sent to Deb Olson olsonbones@aol.com.
-Please indicate which race Ward 1 or 3, school board, hospital district.
+Questions can be for any of these candidates can be emailed to Deb Olson olsonbones@aol.com by Oct 11th.
+Specify which Candidate/Race they are for when you send questions.

-Coordinator: Deb Olson, Sue Hinz, Helen Catanese
+Coordinators: Deb Olson, Sue Hinz, Helen Catanese

 [//]: # ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2021-10-12-Cadidate_Forums_evening-program.jpg